pekka1234/WikiLoad/README.md

 If you want multiple articles at once:

-1. add ! to the beginning
+1. Add ! to the beginning

-2. seperate articles with commas
+2. Seperate articles with commas

-3. no spaces betwenn commas
+3. No spaces betwenn commas